yashvesikar/Blot/app/documentation/featured/readme.txt

 example.com.png

-3. Run the script to rebuild the list of featured sites in featured.json then commit your changes:
+3. Run the script to rebuild the list of featured sites in featured.json then commit your changes (including the regenerated images inside app/views/images/featured/):

 npm run featured